bremersee/common-exception-handling/README.md

 may contain some important information for the client, gets lost as well as the response headers.

-The error decoder for feign clients in this project reads the http body of the response and adds it the FeignClientException of this project.
+The error decoder for feign clients in this project reads the http body of the response and adds it to the FeignClientException of this project.
 Since it is assumed that the error description is in the specified format, it is attempted to parse the same.
 If this fails, the body content will be treated as the exception message.
-Is this FeignClientException is rendered again by the ApiExceptionResolver the result will be a chain of two exceptions.
+If this FeignClientException is rendered again by the ApiExceptionResolver the result will be a chain of two exceptions.
 The first is the FeignClientException produced by the client, the second is the exception of the remote server: